MinWax® stain colors, to help customers

 lumber.
 Quality reproductions and renovations of artisans' work demand true

 quartersawn lumber.
 Quartersawn wood is the choice of wood artisans.
-Q. What are the structural qualities of quartersawn lumber?

-A. Quartersawn lumber is the uncontested winner when compared to plain (or flat)
+A. Quartersawn lumber is the uncontested winner when compared to plain

-sawn lumber.
+(or flat) sawn lumber.
 Quartersawn features include:

 * Reduces shrinking and swelling in lumber width.